XFL (2020–2023): Mid-season cancellation

 On May 20, 2020, the league made its first actions toward resuming operations by asking authorities in St. Louis, Houston and Seattle to reinstate stadium lease agreements that it had previously been attempting to discharge in the bankruptcy.

 On May 26, 2020, court filings in the XFL bankruptcy case revealed key dates surrounding the possible sale of the league.
 As part of the bankruptcy agreement, McMahon agreed not to buy back the XFL.
 The deadline to file as a bidder was set for July 30, the auction was scheduled to take place August 3 and the sale hearing was set for August 7 at 10 am.
 However, court documents which were made public on July 28, 2020, revealed that the XFL would not sell unless they successfully negotiated a new broadcasting agreement.

 On July 1, 2020, ESPN filed a motion in court stating that they would be willing to consider broadcasting the XFL again under new ownership, but also made clear they would not hold any stake in XFL assets.
 ESPN even stated that the XFL's "services, skills and talents are not fungible."
 On July 23, 2020, Fox also filed a motion in court which signaled a willingness to broadcast the XFL as well, but only under the condition that a new league owner could negotiate a new broadcasting agreement.
-Fox described the XFL as a "Debtor."
+Fox described the XFL as a "Debtor".
 On July 28, 2020, it was revealed that ABC had joined Fox and ESPN in calling for new television deals via the court system.
 It was also reported that ESPN, which is also connected to ABC, wanted to sever ties with the XFL.
 However, Fox was still open to continuing negotiations with the XFL, but wanted new terms for any future broadcasting agreement and was noncommittal.
+Fox briefly considered purchasing the XFL in partnership with RedBird Capital Partners, but ultimately decided to instead launch the United States Football League in 2022.